OWASP/www-chapter-colorado-springs/tab_pastevents.md

 ---

+title: PastEvents
-title: Past Events
+displaytext: Past Events
 layout:  null
 tab: true
-order: 1
+order: 2
 tags: colorado-springs

 ---
 ## Past Events

 There were events in 2019, but unfortunately, we do not have recordings or slides from them.